MichaelCurrin/vue-frontend-quickstart/docs/development.md

 ## Structure

 This project deviates from the typical Vue CLI quickstart app.
-Part of the intention here is to show to add Vue to an existing site - so some content has been added directly to [index.html](/index.html) outside of the app.
-The CSS has been adjusted to be on `body` not `#app`.
+Part of the intention here is to show to add Vue to an existing HTML page without rewriting the site as a Node app.

-A better setup for this project would be showing how to use some components like todo app or counter.
-And not necessarily in `app`.
-These could be on more targeted IDs.
-Need to research this approach as it is different from setting up a single app as entry-point.
+Some content has been added directly to [index.html](/index.html) outside of the app, since it is fixed and improves the loading experience of app.
+And therefore the CSS has been adjusted to be on `body` and not `#app`.

 ## Formatting